Enjoy the splendor that is the pavement of the Duomo in Siena

 For a special night, the Duomo di Siena permitted visitors to enjoy the cathedral as a live metaphor, as a magic page of poetry that is beautiful.

 While that night is past, visitors to the cathedral for the rest of the period of the special opening – it is only at this time that visitors can see the entire floor uncovered – with new special lighting that highlights the chromatic colors of the pavement’s intarsia marble “carpet” courtesy of Opera Laboratori.
-Ever since the end of the 19th century, when foreign visitors defined the floor as the “wonder of Siena“, the interior of the Duomo has been appreciated worldwide.
+You might think the Duomo and its pavement have only been known by visitors in recent times, but ever since the end of the 19th century, when foreign visitors did their Grand Tour in Italy and defined the pavement as the “wonder of Siena“, the interior of the Duomo has actually been known and appreciated worldwide.

 Not only does the look of the pavement render the Duomo unique, but the symbolic meaning of each and every square contributes to making the floor of the Duomo very special to residents and visitors alike.
 Over 500 years in the making, the floor speaks of philosophers and their wisdom, of prophesies and of biblical stories.
 Make sure to go visit and enjoy exploring each of the squares – and if you’re intrigued to learn more, stop by the bookshop before leaving to get a book that explains the stories across the entire floor.